sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 ### 10.1 Word list vs session

+A collection is an organisational grouping of word lists.

 A word list can contain any number of words.

 A session is a short chunk of practice.